-(2) Assistant Chief of Staff (AC/S), G-3/5 Aviation Plans and Policy (APP) Branch will provide staff assistance to commands as necessary.

-(3) MCIEAST OSA units will provide aircraft availability to JOSAC for scheduling of OSA missions in CONUS.
+- (1) MCIEAST Commanders and supervisors shall ensure all personnel concerned are thoroughly familiar with, and comply with the rules and regulations set forth herein. - (2) Assistant Chief of Staff (AC/S), G-3/5 Aviation Plans and Policy (APP) Branch will provide staff assistance to commands as necessary. - (3) MCIEAST OSA units shall provide aircraft availability to JOSAC through JALIS for scheduling of OSA missions in CONUS.